mrwormhole/mrwormhole.github.io/content/posts/making-laverna-anki-addon.md

 Fortunately, `flask`, `waitress`, `request`, and `jsonschema` were already available in Anki's dependencies.
 I chose Flask (for HTTP abstractions) and Waitress (for the WSGI server) since I needed an endpoint to receive enriched CSV data and trigger Anki's import functionality.

+One another constraint was we could only run the addon code after Anki application started running.
+This meant that development workflow would need some sort of copy/paste or symlinking workflow which was not pretty but doable.
+Basically Anki addons were zipped `__init__.py` files which relied on Anki library and its dependencies and rarely vendored addon dependencies with no solid dependency hashes.

 ## The Problem

 Everything seemed fine until I hit an SQLite error: